rbtms/tripperjs/README.md

 ## But it could be faster if...
 You are welcome to fork this github.

+## See also:
+- DES.JS: The Javascript DES implementation this application is based on - https://github.com/nishinishi9999/DES.js

 ## The interface is horrible!
 You are welc(ry
 <br><br><br>